Found by AI

 What is the difference between GEO and AEO?

-The good news is that most of what you build for GEO directly prepares you for AEO.
+Most of what you build for GEO directly prepares you for AEO.
 Structured data, consistent business information, rich schema markup, and authoritative content are the foundation for both.
-You should prioritize GEO now while building AEO awareness into your strategy.
-The businesses that establish AI visibility today will have a compounding advantage when autonomous agents become the primary discovery mechanism.
+Prioritize GEO now while building AEO awareness into your strategy.
+Businesses that establish AI visibility today will have a compounding advantage as autonomous agents become a more common discovery mechanism.

 Does SEO still matter if AI is taking over?